MajorBreakfast/radiant-router/README.md

 }
 ```

+You can freely modify the `routeState` object in your application.
 You may:
-- Set the `activeChild` property to change the active route
+- Set the `activeChild` properties to change which routes are active.
-- Change properties of the `queryParams` objects
+- Change properties of the `queryParams` objects.
 - Change the `path` property of the `'catalog'` route (which has path capturing enabled)

+All changes will be reflected back to the URL.

 ## Tips and Tricks